edgedb/edgedb/docs/guides/tutorials/nextjs_pages_router.rst

 Next.js (Pages Router)
 ======================

-:edb-alt-title: Building a simple blog application with EdgeDB and Next.js (Pages Router)
+:edb-alt-title: Building a simple blog application with Gel and Next.js (Pages Router)

 We're going to build a simple blog application with